Imperfect Vegan: Eating Foods or Drinks that used Animal By-Products in their Production Process (Sugar, Beer, Wine and Other Beverages)May 07, 2020

 “What will help animals the most?”

-As the world changes in terms of our use of animals for food, and as more and more people get familiarized with this way of eating, so too will companies use different ingredients and ways of processing products, so too will we be able to expand the kindness that is behind our choices as vegans, and pay attention to the small details, as well as to other issues surrounding certain products when it comes to human rights, and sustainability that we are all learning more and more from as well.
+As the world changes in terms of our use of animals for food, and as more and more people get familiar with this way of eating, so too will companies use different ingredients and ways of processing products, so too will we be able to expand the kindness that is behind our choices as vegans, and pay attention to the small details, as well as to other issues surrounding certain products when it comes to human rights, and sustainability that we are all learning more and more from as well.

 To sum it up, we do the very best we can, we make it relatable and simple for others to follow if they wish to, and we don’t worry about being perfect.
 None of us are.